 Lawmakers proposed several big tax cut proposals during this year’s legislative session.
 Tax cuts were ultimately rejected by the state’s House of Representatives in a fiscally responsible move to maintain the revenues necessary to move the state forward through investments in education and infrastructure.
 As revenues continue to recover, we can start making progress toward better schools, bridges, health care, and more.
 Tax cuts would not only jeopardize our recent progress but also our ability to make progress in the future.

 Not the time for tax cuts

-Despite recent progress, K-12 school funding is still down $623 per student since before the recession and there are 2250 fewer teachers in the classroom.
+Despite recent progress, K-12 school funding is still down $623 per student since before the recession, and there are 2,250 fewer teachers in the classroom.
 Mississippi’s universities have seen their funding cut 25% per student and tuition has been raised accordingly, making a college education unaffordable for more people.
-One in five bridges in the state need to be repaired or replaced.
-Rural hospitals in the state are struggling to make payroll and keep their doors open because the state has failed to make investment in health care.
+One in five bridges in the state needs to be repaired or replaced.
+Rural hospitals in the state are struggling to make payroll and keep their doors open because the state has failed to make investments in health care.

 Cuts and the fiscal outlook

 Big tax cuts in other states have worsened their fiscal conditions.
 Cuts have depleted their reserves, required them to prop up their budget with one-time funds, as well as make cuts to priorities, like education.
 In Louisiana, the budget had been propped up with rising oil prices after they enacted cuts several years ago, but their budget it now struggling with the drop in oil prices.
 Earlier this year, two out of three major bond-rating firms, which examine state credit worthiness much like consumers get a credit check when they borrow money, downgraded the Louisiana’s fiscal outlook from stable to negative.